YannChemin/modvege/README.md

 The sward is subdivided into four structural compartments:

 ```
-1 - Green leaves and sheath,
+1 - Green leaves and sheath
-2 - Dead leaves and sheath,
+2 - Dead leaves and sheath
-3 - Green stems and flowers,
+3 - Green stems and flowers
-4 - Dead stems and flowers.
+4 - Dead stems and flowers
 ```

 Each compartment is characterized by its biomass, age and digestibility.